-You are eligible to participate in the Plan if you are (1) an active full-time employee (i.e., not a parttime, transitory, seasonal or temporary employee) of the University who is regularly scheduled to work at least thirty (30) hours per week or (2) a full-time (as defined in the AAUP bargaining unit contract) faculty member or any other full-time member of the American Association of University Professors ("AAUP") bargaining unit.
-If you are eligible, you may elect coverage under any of the medical options made available to you by the University.
-You may also elect dental coverage and establish either or both of the FSAs available under the Plan.
+You are eligible to participate in the Plan if you are (1) an active full-time employee (i.e., not a part-time, transitory, seasonal or temporary employee) of the University who is regularly scheduled to work at least thirty (30) hours per week or (2) a full-time (as defined in the AAUP bargaining unit contract) faculty member or any other full-time member of the American Association of University Professors ("AAUP") bargaining unit.
+If you are eligible, you may elect to establish either or both of the FSAs available under the Plan.